 The risk from this event continues to be assessed as low.

 People who were in Perth between April 27 and May 1 are advised to continue checking the Western Australian Government website for updates: https://www.wa.gov.au/organisation/covid-communications/covid-19-coronavirus-locations-visited-confirmed-cases

 The total number of tests processed by laboratories to date is 2,037,349.

 On Tuesday, 5,424 tests were processed.
 The seven-day rolling average up to yesterday is 4,164 tests processed.

 For all testing locations nationwide visit the Healthpoint website.

-The Director-General of Health will be doing a Facebook Live session on the Ministry of Health’s page today to answer questions from the public on the COVID-19 vaccine rollout.
-This will start at 4.30pm.
+The Director-General of Health will be doing a Facebook Live session on the Ministry of Health’s page tomorrow to answer questions from the public on the COVID-19 vaccine rollout.
+This will start at 4.30pm on 6 May.

 NZ COVID Tracer now has 2,809,553 registered users.

 Poster scans have reached 262,182,989 and users have created 9,812,177 manual diary entries.

 There have been 507,758 scans in the last 24 hours to midday yesterday.